Aeroluna/LunaCoopMod/README.md

 Copied from Versus.

+- Changed Perdition Turrets to knockback units when unburrowing instead of being unable to unburrow.

+Stops Perdition Turrets from being unable to attack when units are standing on top.

 - Fixed an issue where Hi-Sec Auto Tracking upgrade tooltip listed wrong structures.
 - Fixed an issue where Hi-Sec Auto Tracking used the hotkey B instead of H.